An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Feasible Region Extensions

 In this section we propose an extension of the feasible region to arbitrary plane inclinations (Section \ref{sec:generic_plane}).
-We then proceed to incorporate external wrenches (Section \ref{sec:wrenches}), dynamic effects (Section \ref{sec:dynamics}), and kinematic limits (Section \ref{sec:kin_lim}).
+We then proceed to incorporate external wrenches (Section \ref{sec:wrenches}), and dynamic effects (Section \ref{sec:dynamics}).
 The changes on the algorithm are highlighted in blue in Algorithm \ref{alg:IP}.